Moshe Nativ: Biography

 Nativ was born as Moise Vegh in 1932 in a Petrova, a small village in central Transylvania, Romania.
 His parents, Tzila and Yitzchak Vegh (יצחק וצילה וֵג), were Orthodox Jews.
 At the age of 3 his family moved to Botoșani.
 At the age of 14, inspired by the Zionist movement, Nativ ran away from home and immigrated to Israel.
 He fulfilled his plan through the Youth Aliyah in 1946.
 In 1951, he was joined by his brother and parents.

-In 1949 he enlisted to the Israeli Defense Forces.
+In 1949 he enlisted to the Israel Defense Forces.
 He served in various capacities in the Armored Corps including: Operations officer of the 7th Brigade, Tank company commander, and Operations officer for the Armored Corps.
 During the Six-Day War he acted as the State adjutant general under the command of Israel Tal.

 During the Yom Kippur War Nativ served as the assistant chief armored corps officer.
 After the war, Native was transferred to the manpower division of the IDF.
 He served as the head of the division and later as the Deputy Chief of Staff for Personnel from 1975 to 1978.
 In 1978 he was appointed the head of the Manpower Directorate, a position he held until 1983.
 During his service, he completed his studies at the National Security College.
 He received his bachelor's degree from Tel Aviv University.